Composition for Pufferfish Privacy: Constructing General Pufferfish Mechanisms with Composition

 \section{Constructing General Pufferfish Mechanisms with Composition}

-Theorem~\ref{thm:nfc} shows that a set of linearly composable Pufferfish mechanisms must satisfy a set of constraints (NfC constraints) that are generalizations of the differential privacy constraints.
-To support post-processing invariance, Theorem~\ref{thm:post-process-gen} whittles down the set of constraints to the type that are used by differential privacy.
+Theorem~\ref{thm:nfc} and Theorem~\ref{thm:post-process-gen} show that a set of linearly composable Pufferfish mechanisms that support post-processing invariance must satisfy a set of constraints that whittle down to the types that are used by differential privacy.
 These insights provide formal support for prior work \cite{song2017composition,song2017pufferfish,cao2017quantifying} that designed linearly composable Pufferfish mechanisms by taking $\epsDP$-differential privacy mechanisms and showing that they also satisfy $\epsPuffer$-Pufferfish for some $\epsPuffer \geq \epsDP$.
-Specifically, Song et al. \cite{song2017pufferfish,song2017composition} proposed an extension of the Laplace Mechanism (called the MQM) to defend against attacker priors that all share the same Markov network structure.
-Meanwhile, Cao et al. \cite{cao2017quantifying} extend arbitrary DP mechanisms to Markov chains and defend against finitely many Markov chain priors while allowing the Pufferish privacy parameter to compose.
+Specifically, Song et al. \cite{song2017pufferfish,song2017composition} proposed an extension of the Laplace Mechanism (called MQM) to defend against attacker priors that all share the same Markov network structure.
+Meanwhile, Cao et al. \cite{cao2017quantifying} extend arbitrary DP mechanisms to Markov chains and defend against finitely many Markov chain priors while allowing the Pufferfish privacy parameter to compose.

 In this section, we generalize these ideas to show that in any Pufferfish setting for tabular data (including finite Markov chains), the same recipe holds.
 Any collection of per-entry $\epsDP$-differential privacy mechanisms can be translated into $\epsPuffer$-Pufferfish privacy, and the Pufferfish parameters linearly compose.
 Furthermore, the translation between $\epsDP$ and $\epsPuffer$ is guided by a new concept we call an $\ab$-influence curve.
-The $\ab$-influence curve only depends on the set of secrets $\secretset$ and the priors in $\priorset$.
+The $\ab$-influence curve only depends on the set of secret pairs $\secretset$ and the priors in $\priorset$.
 Although the $\ab$-influence curve can be computationally expensive to compute exactly, one only needs an upper bound to get privacy guarantees.
 The tighter the upper bound is, the better the resulting utility.
 This is analogous to sensitivity computation in differential privacy, which is easy to upper bound (providing privacy guarantees), but can be computationally difficult to estimate exactly.

 Before going into the technical details, we first explain the intuition behind the $\ab$-influence curve.
 Suppose there is an infectious disease dataset and a person $A$ in this dataset.
 Person $A$ has a set $\highinf_1$ containing $b_1$ people who are highly likely to get infected if $A$ gets sick (e.g., $\highinf_1$ is the set of close family members), a set $\highinf_2$ (with $\highinf_1\subset \highinf_2$) containing $b_2$ people who are moderately likely to get infected if $A$ gets sick (e.g., $\highinf_2$ contains $\highinf_1$ and close friends), and a third set $\highinf_3$ containing $b_3$ people who are only slightly likely to get infected from $A$ (e.g., $\highinf_3$ contains $\highinf_2$ and acquaintances).